 Lobbying in Washington works through network systems of processing information sent to decision-makers to influence their decisions.
-Physically lobbying occupies decentralized spaces, larger than the U.S. legislature and Washington federal courts, but less space than the executive branch as a whole in Washington, although more than smaller federal departments.
+Physically, lobbying occupies decentralized spaces, larger than the U.S. legislature and Washington federal courts, but less space than the executive branch as a whole in Washington, although more than smaller federal departments.
 There are about 35,000 Washington lobbyists who are registered; thousands of others do not register for technical legal reasons.
 Lobbying agents spend at least two billion dollars in Washington to influence federal government decisions.

-Political participation: the political science convention in the study of American politics is to identify four types of institutional political participation: (1) voting, (2) election campaigning, (3) interest group petitioning of government officials, (4) direct contacting of government officials, not mediated through an interest groups.
+Political participation: political scientists normally identify four types of institutional political participation: (1) voting, (2) election campaigning, (3) interest group petitioning of government officials, (4) direct contacting of government officials by individuals, not acting through an interest group.
 These four categories are normally applied to individual acts of political participation, but they can be applied to entities such as business corporations, except for the voting category.
 A fifth category of participation is action in political movements; it differs in that it is not institutional.
+I treat this type of participation in my Political Science 329 and Political Science 349 classes.
+A sixth category, protesting or "creative participation," is when citizens get together on their own to create a protest or a new institution for the common good.
+If a protest lasts for several months, we normally call it a political movement.
+This type of participation is treated in my book Boycotts and Dixie Chicks: Creative Participation at Home and Abroad, which I assign for Political Science 329 and 349 in addition to a social movements book.

 Thus, in addition to voting and working in political campaigns, citizens may engage in political participation through interest groups.
 Citizen political participation through interest groups is obviously important and potentially influential, even though it may not have quite as much impact as voting in elections.
 Interest-group participation is highly important in that it influences the behavior of governmental officials in their actions between elections.